slyu17/cheatsheets-2020/terminal.md

 `firebase login` to login firebase

-`firebase init` to initialize (set your "public" directory to "build" in the questions)
+`firebase init` to initialize (set your "public" directory to "build" in the questions).
+Also make sure to NOT overwrite your index.html

 `firebase deploy` to deploy you App